 Philips Hue is a smart lighting system that you can control from your smartphone or with your voice using a smart speaker, and there’s an expansive range of different lighting options within the family of products.

-Below you’ll find all the details on the Philips Hue Light Strip, our feeling on whether it’s worth the money and, of course, our verdict so you can decide whether these are made for you.
+TechRadar's James Peckham reviews the Philips Hue Light Strip here, tells you whether it’s worth the money and, of course, gives you his verdict so you can decide whether these are made for you.

 Hue light strips' design

-The Light Strip from Philips Hue is one of, if not the most versatile product we’ve seen in the Philips Hue collection.
+The Light Strip from Philips Hue is one of, if not the most versatile product we’ve seen in the Philips Hue collection (which includes the Hue Starter Kit bulbs or the Philips Hue Go, also reviewed).
 It’s exactly what the name suggests – it’s a strip of lighting that you can put around furniture, under cabinets and a variety of other places in your home.

 For example, you can use this to run along the bottom of your kitchen cabinets to give an alternative lighting effect to your normal kitchen bulbs.